 One of the first promo trailers for season four of Louie was a very beautiful looking black and white clip of Louie jumping off a bridge with a rose in his teeth.
-It’s very symbolic of what this past season turned out to be: very beautiful to look at, romantic scenery with things like hearts and flowers, and depicting something that is actually kind of horrifying.
+It’s very indicative of what this past season turned out to be: very beautiful to look at, and depicting something that is actually kind of horrifying.
+In this case: the romanticization of abusive behavior.

 It started with part five of the “Elevator” arc.
 Louie and Amia are coming back from a date.
-Amia starts to head out of his apartment telling him, “bye,” but Louie has made up his mind that he wants to have sex with her to make the relationship more serious.
+Amia, who does not speak english, starts to head out of his apartment telling him, “bye.”
+But Louie has made up his mind that he wants to have sex with her to make the relationship more “serious.”
 Amia continues to refuse, saying, “bye,” and, “better bye,” as in, “no, goodbye, it’s better if I leave.”
 Louie persists and actually grabs her arm, pulls her into his apartment, closes the door, and kisses her.

-This scene was very troubling to me at the time, but in part six of “Elevator” it is revealed that Amia did not want to get serious with Louie because she had a son back home.
-Okay, so if I’m giving Louie and Louis CK the benefit of the doubt, then what had occurred in that scene was maybe more complicated than it looked.
-It’s not that Amia didn’t want to have sex with Louie, we could imply, but that she had conflicting feelings about getting too close to him and being hurt emotionally when she had to inevitably leave the U.S. Fine.
+This scene was very troubling to me at the time, partly because Amia could not fully communicate her true feelings.
+Luckily, in part six of “Elevator,” it is revealed via a translator that Amia did not want to get serious with Louie because she had a son that she had to return to overseas.
+Okay, so if I’m giving Louie the benefit of the doubt, then what had occurred in the troubling scene was maybe more complicated than it looked.
+It’s not that Amia didn’t want to have sex with Louie, we could imply, but that she had conflicting feelings about getting too close to him and feeling hurt when she had to inevitably leave the U.S. Fine.

 Then part one of the “Pamela” arc happened.
-Louie is heartbroken over Amia and has Pamela back at his apartment.
+Louie is heartbroken over Amia leaving and has his old friend Pamela back at his apartment.
 He then decides he wants to “make something happen” between them and actually ends up chasing Pamela around his apartment, grabbing her, trying to pull her in, all while Pamela screams things like, “this would be rape if you weren’t so stupid!” and, “you can’t even rape well!”
 The scene ends with Louie demanding that Pamela let him kiss her.
 She relents.
+Pamela and Louie share a kiss, Pamela cowering in a corner and Louie looming over her.
+Pure physical oppression.
+After Pamela leaves, Louie faces the camera and gives an enthusiastic fist pump, like an athlete celebrating a victory.
+Truly cringe-worthy, and intentionally so.

-After this scene, I was disturbed but actually a bit more interested.
-Because clearly Louis CK is going somewhere with this.
-The two scenes I described above were obviously meant to mirror each other, so Louis CK must be setting up a moment similar to the “So Did The Fat Lady” speech.
+After this scene, I was disturbed, but actually a bit more interested.
+Because clearly Louis CK the show writer was going somewhere with this.
+The Amia and Pamela scenes were so obviously meant to mirror each other, and one of the episodes including a stand-up segment about the history of violence towards women.
+So Louis CK must be setting up a “teachable moment” similar to the “So Did The Fat Lady” speech.
 Right?

 Nope.
 The moment never came.
 Instead, we were treated to two episodes of Louie and Pamela engaging in one of the most unhealthy, uncomfortable relationships I’ve seen on TV.
 Louie takes her out to the park and wants her to look up at the stars.
 He asks her, “can you do that? just trust me and go with this?”

-Um…no?
-Louie attempts to force this woman into physical contact against her will (also known as rape), and now we have to sit here and watch Louie ask her to “trust him”?
+I wouldn’t.
+Louie attempted to force this woman into physical contact against her will (let’s call that what it is: sexual assault), and now we have to sit here and watch Louie ask her to “trust him”?
 Is this supposed to be romantic?
+A joke?
 As if somehow what Louie did doesn’t matter, because they’re going to live happily ever after?
 This is “nice guy” sexism at it’s finest.

-I hoped not, but it didn’t stop there.
-After the date, once again Louie pulls Pamela into his apartment, despite her saying she doesn’t want to “do things.”
+It didn’t stop there.
+After the date, Louie once again pulls Pamela into his apartment, despite her saying she doesn’t want to “do things.”
 Louie then throws a pouting fit, goes into his room, and accuses Pamela of stringing him along.
+Pamela was confused about her own feelings.
+Louie is allowed to be frustrated by that, but to blame it on Pamela is wrong.
+Pamela never lies to Louie.
+Louie feels the same kind of entitlement to a woman’s body, and her emotions, that is the very foundation of all sorts of misogyny.
 She won’t have sex with him, so it’s her fault.
-Louie feels the same kind of entitlement to a woman’s body, and her emotions, that is the very foundation of all sorts of misogyny.
 The same feelings the UCSB shooter felt.

-But the most troubling part is that Louis CK the writer doesn’t seem to notice or care.
-Louie guilts Pamela into staying and having sex with him.
+But the most troubling part about all this is that Louis CK the writer doesn’t seem to notice or care.
 This whole story climaxes with the two of them having an intimate moment together and agreeing to be in a relationship.
 Louie uses physical and verbal coercion to get what he wants from Pamela, regardless of what she wants.
 Pure 100% abusive behavior.
 The consequences?
-Louis gives Louie gets exactly what he wants.
+Louis CK gives Louie gets exactly what he wants.
 There’s no punishment, there’s no commentary, there’s not even a punchline.
 Just a story and a show that treats abusive behavior as an acceptable means to an end, just as long as you do something romantic afterwards.

 It sucks to write this.
 I find Louis CK to be a very wise person on about 90% of whatever he’s talking about.
 His capitalism rant is amazing.
 His views on technology are thought provoking.
 His representation of fat people in season four of Louie was great.
 But I can’t get behind the romanticization of abuse, no matter how good the show is.